ikus060/minarca/doc/faq.md

 ## Can I change the names of my repository?

 The names of your repository cannot be changed by the user.
 You must ask a system administrator to rename a repository.
 To do so, the system administrator could manually rename the folder directly on the server.
 Any configuration settings such as notification preference defined on the repository will be lost.

-## How much space do my backups use?

-As soon as you connect to the Minarca web interface, you can see the space used and the space available in the **Repository** section.

 ## Why are rdiff-backup packages downloaded from custom repository when rdiff-backup is in Debian?